-By Will Palenscar For Centre View n Dec.
-28-30, Westfield High School hosted the 14th annual Bulldog Bash basketball tournament with some of the best local teams as well as teams from out of the area.
+By WILL PALENSCAR FOR THE CONNECTION n Dec.
+28-30.
+Westfield High School hosted the 14th annual Bulldog Bash basketball tournament with some of the best local teams as well as teams from out of the area.
 This year, the boys' teams featured defending state champion Colonial Forge out of Stafford, along with Forest Park (Woodbridge), Patriot (Nokesville), Potomac School (McLean), St. Albans, West Springfield, Landstown (Virginia Beach) and Westfield.
 The girls' teams featured Battlefield, Centreville, Madison, Landstown, McLean, William Fleming (Roanoke), Yorktown and Westfield.
 In the boys' final, Westfield defeated Landstown 82-77 in overtime.
 Westfield's Tyler Scanlon scored 33 points, Blake Francis 18 and Hank Johnson added 16.
 Landstown was led by Daryus Evans 26 points and Michael Christmas added 24.
 The Bulldogs defeated Landstown in triple overtime in last season's state semifinals.
 "Whenever a team is playing for a championship, the intensity is high and both teams showed that Wednesday night," Westfield assistant coach Mike Coyle said.
 "That and the fact that we went to overtime again are probably the only similarities with last year's game.
-Both feated West Springfield 67-57 and Westfield teams graduated key players from last year's defeated St. Albans 86-78.
-SULDING STATES OF THE STATES O Members of the Westfield boys' basketball team celebrate winning the Bulldog Bash. team.
-Both games were exciting high school games and are fun to be a part of."
+Both feated West Springfield 67-57 and Westfield teams graduated key players from last year's

+Members of the Westfield boys' basketball team celebrate winning the Bulldog Bash. team.
+Both games were exciting high school "Whenever a team is playing for a championship, the intensity is high and both teams showed that Wednesday night." - Mike Coyle, Westfield assistant coach games and are fun to be a part of."
 In the boys' first round, West Springfield defeated Colonial Forge 50-43, Landstown defeated Forest Park 47-40, St. Albans defeated Potomac School 51-35, and Westfield defeated Patriot 83-58.
-In the second round, Landstown de- Lands Westfield assistant coach - Mike Coyle, Westfield improved to 7-2 on the season and will open its conference schedule at Robinson on Jan.
+In the second round, Landstown dedefeated St. Albans 86-78.

+Westfield improved to 7-2 on the season and will open its conference schedule at Robinson on Jan.
 8. The Westfield girls finished runner-up, losing to Landstown 30-26 in the final.
-Westfield (5-4) opens Conference 5 play with a home game against Robinson on Friday.
-Tyler Scanlon was selected tournament MVP for the boys after averaging 30.6 points for the tournament.
+Westfield (5-4) opens Conference 5 play with a home game against Robinson on Fri- Tyler Scanlon was selected tournament MVP for the boys after averaging 30.6 points for the tournament.
 Cynita Webb of Landstown was named the girls' MVP.
 The MVP is presented in honor of former Westfield basketball player and captain, Erin Peterson, whose life ended on April 16, 2007 in the shootings at Virginia Tech.
 Peterson's mother, Celeste, handed out the MVP awards.
 Peterson's No. 45 was retired in December of the same year.
-A fund was created in her honor at www.erinpetersonfund.org.
+A fund was her honor created in www.erinpetersonfund.org.
 Donations can be made on that site or by mailing a check to The Erin Peterson Fund 5309 Braddock Ridge Drive Centreville, VA 20120.

-"Whenever a team is

-championship, the

-teams showed that

-Wednesday night."

-intensity is high and both

-playing for a

 From left: Westfield's Tyler Scanlon, Blake Francis and Hank Johnson received all-tournament honors at the Bulldog Bash.

 Jessica Martinez and the Westfield girls' basketball team finished runner-up at the Bulldog Bash.
-WELLBEING George Mason University Fitness Director Ethan Carter says choose foods and physical activities that you enjoy is a key to successful weight loss.
+Wellbeing George Mason University Fitness Director Ethan Carter says choose foods and physical activities that you enjoy is a key to successful weight loss.